 While on this island, we discovered a gathering place of a small flock of Greys—an area where they forage and play daily.
 Elaine’s eyes welled with tears of joy as she steadied her camera to capture as many images as she could of their interactions with each other.
 We decided to call this area “Enkusu Village.”
 Enkusu is the common name locals use for the Grey parrot.

 Six months later, during May —which is fruiting season for trees—Elaine returned to the island and Enkusu Village.
-The number of Greys had increased in Enkusu Village, and two other flocks were discovered.
-On one day, 86 individual Greys were sited—the largest flock numbering 18--and they flew together toward their roosting area.
-Johnny and Elaine met a local woman whose garden regularly serves as a breeding and roosting area for the local Greys; and, “Mama” and her family welcome and protect their visiting feathered friends and human visitors, too.
+The number of Greys had increased there, and two other flocks were discovered.
+On one day, 86 individual Greys were sighted — the largest flock numbering 18--and they flew together toward their roosting area.
+Johnnie and Elaine met a local woman whose garden regularly serves as a breeding and roosting area for the local Greys; and, “Mama” and her family welcome and protect their visiting feathered friends and human visitors, too.

-We would like to share the experience with others who have an interest in observing and learning more about the Grey parrot.
-Thus, we are organizing a trip to Uganda in May of 2019.
-And, of course, Johnny will be our guide.
-There will be a limited number of spaces available in order to keep the group small enough to successfully view the Greys.
-Also a trip for learning, Elaine will share her knowledge of the Greys’ ethology, behaviors and current conservation efforts.
+We have now many numerous trips to Uganda and would like to share the experience with others who have an interest in observing and learning more about the Grey parrot.
+Thus, we are organizing our third tour to Uganda in May of 2020.
+There will be a limited number of spaces available in order to keep the group small enough to successfully view the Greys and other wildlife.
+As this is also a trip for learning, Elaine will share her knowledge of the Greys’ ethology, behaviors and current conservation efforts.

 Elaine Henley (Scotland) is a clinical animal behaviorist with a passion for parrots, in particular the Grey Parrot and Timneh.
 She regularly lectures and consults on parrot behavior challenges.
-She is caregiver to two Grey and one Timneh Parrot.
-Lori DeLeo is a licensed psychotherapist from the U.S. She is caregiver to two Grey and one yellow naped Amazon parrot and utilizes them for psychoeducation with clients.
+She is caregiver for two Greys and one Timneh Parrot.
+Lori DeLeo is a licensed psychotherapist from the U.S. She is caregiver for two Greys and one yellow naped Amazon parrot and utilizes them for psychoeducation with clients.

 For further details about the trip, click here.